-Friday, November 2nd and Saturday, November 3rd, 2018 Glandt Forum, Singh Center for Nanotechnology This workshop will run over two …
+Friday, November 2nd and Saturday, November 3rd, 2018 Glandt Forum, Singh Center for Nanotechnology This workshop, organized by The Warren …

 Friday, December 7th and Saturday, December 8th, 2018 Ronald O. Perelman Center for Political Science and Economics This workshop is devoted to the ways in which data …

 Monday, April 23 2018 | University of Pennsylvania Law School, Silverman Hall

 Silverman Room 147, The University of Pennsylvania Law School- Contact: Christopher Yoo & Rakesh Vohra.